-In 2021, we don’t mind being sold to if the product fits the moment and you don’t rudely interrupt.
+We don’t mind being sold to if the product fits the moment and you don’t rudely interrupt.
 At the right time, drive conversion with offers or product suggestions within the user journey.

 5 Fan Engagement ideas to drive first-party data to your Customer Data Platform

 Powering your digital strategy with a Real-time Engagement Platform